rook/rook/Documentation/upgrade.md

 With this manual upgrade guide, there are a few notes to consider:
 * **WARNING:** Upgrading a Rook cluster is a manual process in its very early stages.
 There may be unexpected issues or obstacles that damage the integrity and health of your storage cluster, including data loss.
 Only proceed with this guide if you are comfortable with that.
 * Rook is still in an alpha state.
 Migrations and general support for breaking changes across versions are not supported or covered in this guide.
-* This guide assumes that your Rook cluster is in the `rook` namespace.
-If you cluster is in a different namespace, search/replace all instances of `-n rook` in this guide with `-n <your namespace>`.
+* This guide assumes that your Rook operator and its agents are running in the `rook-system` namespace.
+It also assumes that your Rook cluster is in the `rook` namespace.
+If any of these components is in a different namespace, search/replace all instances of `-n rook-system` and `-n rook` in this guide with `-n <your namespace>`.

 ## Prerequisites
 In order to successfully upgrade a Rook cluster, the following prerequisites must be met: